araza6/araza6/content/posts/hamiltonian-differentiation.md

 ![target!](/images/Hamiltonian_Differentiation/target-state.png)

-One can run a greater number of epochs (greater than $17$, which is what I used) for even better learning (that is to remove those little orange traces in the Hinton plot).
+One can run a greater number of epochs for even better learning (that is to remove those little orange traces in the Hinton plot).
 But you get the idea.
 Without `qgrad`, one would need to write custom functions for the number states, dagger operator, etc, and figure out the trick for the Displace operator (_without_ the matrix exponential). `qgrad` brings all of this together packaged for the user.
 This is just the beginning.
 We are exploring what we can do with `qgrad`, and we are excited to see what you will do in about a month's time when we will release the first version of this package.

 As to why did I talk about unitary parameterizations?
 Well, the objective was to show what we _can't_ do with JAX and how we can go about it (as we did with the Displace operator).
 The goal now is to is to construct arbitrary unitary matrices, following a scheme like \ref{no-exp-unitary-decomp} without matrix exponentials, much like what we did for Displace.
 By the way, if you know of other related unitary parameterizations that do not involve matrix exponentials, free to drop your suggestions in the comments below!

-Once I am done writing the autodifferentiable unitary parametrization, I shall make (hopefully a better organized) post about unitary learning, where I explain from ground-up, what unitary learning is, implement it _without_ `qgrad`, and then implement it _with_ qgrad to juxtapose how `qgrad` would emancipate you from the shackles of writing gradient functions of different parameterizations.
+Once I am done writing the autodifferentiable unitary parametrization, I shall make (hopefully a better organized) post about unitary learning, where I explain from ground-up, what unitary learning is, implement it _without_ `qgrad`, and then implement it _with_ qgrad to juxtapose how `qgrad` would emancipate you from the shackles of writing gradient functions for cost functions involving expoentiating a hamiltonian.
 Because in autodiff, we trust!

-\cite{unitr_imp}

 # References